The Best Simple Muscadine Jelly Recipe

 I moved to Georgia this past weekend and am currently staying at my family’s farm house in a small town outside of Athens.
 My dad has an overabundance of muscadines growing in the backyard and asked me if I could find something to do with them.
 If you haven’t heard of muscadines before, they are a grapevine native to the southeastern United States.
 They’re super delicious and grow in abundance in the South.
+They have a tough outer skin and have a sweet, juicy pulp on the inside.
+To eat muscadines, you squeeze them to extract the pulp, eat the pulp, and spit out the seeds!
 I was so excited yesterday to begin my first experiment with cooking with muscadines, and it actually turned out pretty tasty.
-Here’s my simple homemade muscadine jelly how-to:
+Here’s my simple muscadine jelly recipe:

 8 half pint mason jars

 5 cups muscadine juice (I pressed a few batches of muscadines until I reached 5 cups, and I’d estimate it’s about 4 gallons of muscadines)

 1/3 cup pectin

 Jelly Jar Sterilization

 I was a bit intimidated by sterilizing jars; something about boiling hot water, hot sugary liquid, and glass make me nervous.
 So I googled an alternative sterilization method and found you can sterilize your jars by heating them in the oven.
 The proper way is obviously to boil them, and if you’re brave enough, go for it!
 If you’re a wimp like me, heat the jars in the oven at 225 Fahrenheit for at least 15 minutes and leave them in there until you are filling them with your jelly.
 They will be pretty hot so use a dish towel to handle them when filling.